 E-mail Settings

 This section describes how to configure either Netscape Navigator 3 or Microsoft Outlook Express / Outlook for accessing a Fine Line Design e-mail account.
 There are a lot of images on this page so it make take a while to download.
+Set up for Microsoft Mail and most other email programs is very similar.
+The screen shots may look different, but the information you need will be the same.
+Please contact us if you wish to set up a "web mail" account that you can use from any browser.
+This is a good option if you are traveling without your computer.
+It is not a good solution as a permanent email client however.

 Note on E-mail Aliases: Each Fine Line Design e-mail account can contain up to 5 e-mail aliases.
 However, all 5 of the e-mail aliases all pipe into the same e-mail account.
 You only need to setup one e-mail account as described below, and you will be able to retrieve all e-mail from any of the 5 e-mail aliases.
 Only if you have paid an additional monthly fee for additional e-mail accounts will you have to setup more than one account in Netscape or Microsoft Outlook.

-IMPORTANT NOTE: If you are using your ISP (Earthlink, MSN, Comcast, SBC, etc.) to SEND mail, use the settings they provide for all OUTGOING SMTP mail server settings.
-Note that if you have AOL as your ISP, they do NOT allow the use of Outlook or other e-mail programs with their mail servers.
-In that case you must use the settings below.
+IMPORTANT NOTE: If you are using your ISP (Earthlink, MSN, Comcast, SBC, ATT, etc.) to SEND mail, use the settings they provide for all OUTGOING SMTP mail server settings.
+Note that if you have AOL as your ISP, they are not "Outlook friendly" they would prefer that you use their proprietary email service.
+Contact us and we can have your site email forwarded to your AOL account.
+Or you may use the settings below.

 Netscape Navigator